softprops/meow/README.md

 A scala [growl](http://growl.info/) client that purs

-# play with kittens
+## play with kittens

     import meow._

     Growl title("Rowr") message("grrrr") image("/path/to/lion.png") meow

-# play with neighbor's kittens
+## play with the neighbor's kittens

     import meow._

     Growl title("Rowr") message("grrrr") udp() host(ip) password("shhh") meow

+## install

+`maven` hosting is on its way soon. for now you can install locally via

+    ./sbt
+    update
+    publish-local

-# todo
+## todo

   - ~/.meow config file with defaults and network info